 Figure 7 - Vertical Vs. Lateral MOSFET Pinouts

 As far as I'm aware, there are no exceptions to the above.
-There are very few lateral MOSFETs in the TO-220 case, and all true lateral high-power MOSFETs use the TO-247 case or a small variation thereof.
+There are no lateral MOSFETs in the TO-220 case that I'm aware of, and all true lateral high-power MOSFETs use the TO-247 case or a small variation thereof (TO-3 lateral MOSFETs may also be available, depending on supplier).
 It's worth noting that the TO-220 package is useless (regardless of what's inside) for getting rid of any more than about 20W worth of heat, unless extraordinary care is taken with mounting.